The clock is winding down as eight bands prepare to battle it out at Rockus Maximus XV.

 Up for grabs: $1,000 cash and 10 hours of recording time at Morrisound Recording in Tampa.

-Patch: How long have you been together?
+Patch: How long have you been performing together?

-Patch: Why did you enter Rockus Maximus?
+Patch: Why should you win Rockus Maximus?

 Thanks and good luck, guys!